kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 - 2021-04-19: KEP updated to capture implementation details of the `smtaware` policy; clarified the resource accounting vs admission requirements
 - 2021-04-22: KEP updated to clarify the `smtaware` policy after discussion on sig-node and to postpone the `smtisolate` policy
 - 2021-05-04: KEP updated to change name from `smtaware` to `smtalign`.
 In addition to this we capture changes in the implmentation details including the introduction of a new flag in Kubelet called `cpumanager-policy-options` to allow the user to specify `smtalign` as a value to enable this capability.
+- 2021-05-06: KEP update to add the feature gate and clarify PRR answers.